samueldsingh/data-engineering/interview_questions/15-oops.md

 3. **Multilevel Inheritance:**

-   In multilevel inheritance, a derived class is used as the base class for another class.
-This creates a chain of inheritance, allowing properties to be inherited through multiple levels of classes.
+- The multi-level inheritance includes the involvement of at least two or more than two classes.
+One class inherits the features from a parent class and the newly created sub-class becomes the base class for another new class.

    ```python
    class Grandparent:
        def grandparent_method(self):